loudonadam/Mtg-optimize/README.md

 { "min_lands": 16, "max_lands": 26, "min_creatures": 12, "max_creatures": 30 }
 ```

-Then run with `--rules path/to/rules.json` so only decks within those bounds are generated.
+This repository includes a starter `deck_rules.json` you can edit directly and pass to the CLI.
+Update the numbers to match the constraints you want, then run with `--rules deck_rules.json` (or another path) so only decks within those bounds are generated.

 If you want to simulate an exact imported list instead of exploring combinations, add `--fixed-deck` (and optionally `--deck-size` to match sideboarded counts).
 This pins every card to the count written and reduces the search to a single simulation run; counts are required in this mode so the CLI knows how many copies to fix: